aristanetworks/ownership-voucher-grpc/docs/service-overview.md

 The ownership voucher is signed and provided in binary CMS format as explained in [rfc8366](https://tools.ietf.org/html/rfc8366) Note that the ownership vouchers are not encrypted, only signed by the vendor.
-A hex encoded voucher is shown below: